Abduction and related offences

-A penalty or punishment imposed by a court upon a defendant who is proven guilty of a criminal offence.
+A penalty or penalties imposed by a court upon a defendant who is proven guilty of a criminal offence.

 Sexual assault and related offences

 Acts of a sexual nature against another person which are non-consensual or consent is proscribed.
-This offence category is a Division of ASOC which includes the following Subdivisions: Sexual assault (031) and Non-assaultive sexual offences (032).
+This is a Division of ASOC which includes the following Subdivisions: sexual assault (031) and non-assaultive sexual offences (032).

 A criminal offence which is regarded as less serious relative to an indictable offence as defined by specific Commonwealth, state or territory legislation (see Indictable offence).
-Charges relating to summary offences are generally dealt with by a Court of Summary Jurisdiction and do not require a trial by jury in a Higher Criminal Court.
-In some states and territories, a defendant against whom summary charges are laid may be transferred to a Higher Criminal Court for sentencing, (e.g. if the Magistrate wants to impose a penalty which exceeds his/her jurisdictional powers).
+Charges relating to summary offences are generally dealt with by a Court of Summary Jurisdiction and do not require a trial by jury in a Higher Court.
+In some states and territories, a defendant against whom summary charges are laid may be transferred to a Higher Court for sentencing (e.g. if the magistrate wants to impose a penalty which exceeds his/her jurisdictional powers).

 A Higher Court level which deals with the most serious criminal charges and has the greatest legal powers of all the state and territory court levels.
-A Supreme Court is presided over by a Judge, and has jurisdiction to hear trial and sentence matters relating to all indictable offences.
+A Supreme Court is presided over by a judge, and has jurisdiction to hear trial and sentence matters relating to all indictable offences.
 In states which have an Intermediate Court, the Supreme Court is usually reserved to deal with the most serious indictable offences, such as murder.
-The Supreme Court may also have appellate jurisdiction over decisions made in a Court of Summary Jurisdiction or the Intermediate Court.

 Theft and related offences